Expectation Programming: Adapting Probabilistic Programming Systems to Estimate Expectations Efficiently

-\section{Expectation Programming}
+The intuition here is that each individual term can often be estimated more accurately in isolation than the original expectation.
+To see this, first note that the three subcomponents can be seen as the respective normalization constants of the three densities

+The TABI framework now allows one to define a separate estimator \emph{tailored} to each of these problems.
+In general, it allows one to repurpose any algorithm which provides estimates of the normalization constant into a target-aware inference algorithm by separately applying it to each of $\gamma_{1}^{+}(x)$, $\gamma_{1}^{-}(x)$, and $\gamma_{2}(x)$.
+TABI can theoretically achieve an arbitrarily low error for any fixed sample budget ($\ge3$), unlike standard approaches such as self-normalized importance sampling or MCMC whose expected error is lower bounded, even when using an optimal proposal/sampler.
+The achievable gains increase, both theoretically and empirically, with the degree of mismatch between $\pi(x)$ and $\pi(x)f(x)$.

+\section{EXPECTATION PROGRAMMING}

-We now introduce the concept of an \emph{expectation programming framework} (EPF).
-At a high level, this is a system that helps automate the estimation of expectations in a target-aware manner.
-More precisely, we introduce the concept of an \textit{expectation program} as being analogous to a probabilistic program, but where the quantity of interest is the expectation of its return values under the program's conditional distribution, rather than the conditional distribution itself.
-We then define an EPF as a system which provides automated inference engines that estimate this expectation in a target-aware manner.
-In mathematical notation, if the unnormalized conditional distribution of a program is $\gamma(x)$ and its return value is $f(x)$, then the expectation program defines the expectation $\mathbb{E}_{\pi(x)}[f(x)]$ where $\pi(x)=\gamma(x)/Z$ is the normalized version of $\gamma(x)$.
-We will assume that $f(x)$ is a scalar for now.
+At a high level, \emph{expectation programming} adapts probabilistic programming systems to automate the \emph{estimation} of expectations in a \emph{target-aware} manner.
+As we now explain, an \textit{expectation program} is analogous to a probabilistic program, but where the quantity of interest is the expectation of its return values under the program's conditional distribution, rather than the conditional distribution itself.